-This paper presents new results on the dynamics of asset price volatility and its relation to the sign of past returns.
-We use the "realized semivariance" estimators of Barndorff-Nielsen, Kinnebrock, and Shephard (2010) to shed light on the volatility of the S&P500 index and 105 individual stocks, using high frequency data over the period 1997-2008.
-We find several new and surprising results: First, future volatility is much more strongly related to the volatility of past negative returns (negative realized semivariance) than to that of positive returns, and this effect is stronger than that implied by standard asymmetric GARCH models.
-Second, we show that past negative returns are more useful than past positive returns for predicting total variation, negative variation, and positive variation, and that this result holds across horizons from 1 day to 3 months.
-Finally, we find that the impact of a jump on future volatility critically depends on the sign of the jump, with negative (positive) jumps in prices leading to significantly higher (lower) future volatility.
-We show that a simple model exploiting these findings leads to significantly better out-of-sample forecast performance.
+Using recently proposed estimators of the variation of positive and negative returns ("realized semivariances"), and high frequency data for the S&P 500 index and 105 individual stocks, this paper sheds new light on the predictability of equity price volatility.
+We show that future volatility is much more strongly related to the volatility of past negative returns than to that of positive returns, and this effect is stronger than that implied by standard asymmetric GARCH models.
+We also find that the impact of a jump on future volatility critically depends on the sign of the jump, with negative (positive) jumps in prices leading to significantly higher (lower) future volatility.
+A simple model exploiting these findings leads to significantly better out-of-sample forecast performance, across forecast horizons ranging from 1 day to 3 months.

-Keywords: Realized variance, semivariance, volatility forecasting, jumps, leverage effect
+Keywords: Realized variance, semivariance, volatility forecasting, jumps, leverage effect J.E.L.

-J.E.L.
 Codes: C58, C22, C53